- About Us

-- A brochure detailing PBIS, as well as sticky notes and pens with the program motto were sent home to families to encourage their participation in the program-wide initiative.
+- A brochure detailing PBIS, as well as magnets with the program motto was sent home to families to encourage their participation in the program-wide initiative.

 - As a program, we have made a commitment to the bucket filling philosophy.

-- We have also introduced the Silver Bucket Award, which will be given to one person or teaching team who best exemplifies the PBIS motto.
-A nomination form has been created and staff can nominate colleagues who they feel go above and beyond to model PBIS.
-The Silver Bucket Award will be given out one time this program year but more frequently in years to come.
+- We introduced the Silver Bucket Award, which was given to two staff teams who best exemplified the PBIS motto.
+The Silver Bucket Award will be given out again this program year.

 - As part of a pilot program for CAHS, teaching staff from various centers, along with coordinators, support staff, and center directors who support those sites participated in Cultivating Awareness and Resilience in Education (CARE) training.
 Drawing on current findings in the field of neuroscience, CARE offers instruction in cognitive and emotional skills that help reduce stress by promoting understanding, recognition, and regulation of emotion.

-In 2014-2015, children were assessed using COR, according to 34 indicators across eight developmental domains, which include Approaches to Learning Social and Emotional Development, Physical Development and Health, Language, Literacy and Communication, Mathematics, Creative Arts, Science and Technology, and Social Studies.
+Children are assessed using COR, according to 34 indicators across eight developmental domains, which include Approaches to Learning, Social and Emotional Development, Physical Development and Health, Language, Literacy and Communication, Mathematics, Creative Arts, Science and Technology, and Social Studies.
 Based on extensive and ongoing anecdotal observations, teachers and home visitors assign a rating to each child’s progress in all indicators three times a year in October, February, and May.
 COR also allows for meaningful parent input, as parents share observations of children’s progress at home with the teaching staff.
 These observations are incorporated into the assessment to help provide a more complete picture of each child’s growth and development.

-- For both Head Start and Early Head Start, Building Relationships with Other Children was also an area of strength.
-Building Relationships with Adults was a strength for children in EHS.
+- Educational outcomes in 2015-16 for children ages 0-5 showed growth in all domains, with the highest rates of growth shown in Emotions, Phonological Awareness and Motor Skills (preschool), and Emotions, Experimenting/Predicting, and Large Motor Skills (birth-3).
+For both Head Start and Early Head Start, Building Relationships with Other Children was also an area of strength.
+Building Relationships with Adults was a strength for children in Early Head Start.

-- Book Knowledge and Enjoyment was an area of strength for three and four year olds.
+- Numbers and Counting was an area of strength for three and four year olds.

 School Readiness Goals